hyoseo837/Learning-Cpp/README.md

 SFML C++ study

 # How to try Newton's fractal program
-1. Download NewtonFractal.cpp and image.h
+1. Download Gravitation/NewtonFractal.cpp and image.h
 2. run it on the Visual Studio

 # How to try orbital motion simulator